ben594/storybook_generator/README.md

 # Getting Started

 The app can currently be tested using Expo by installing the Expo Go mobile app.
-In your computer terminal, do the following steps:
+After you have Expo Go installed on your mobile device, in your computer terminal, do the following steps:
 ```
 git clone https://github.com/ben594/storybook_generator.git
 cd storybook_generator/frontend